Faith leaders criticize Fairfax school board for delaying vote on adding four religious holidays to calendar

 She pointed to a 2017 study from Brandeis University that found the Jewish population in Northern Virginia increased by 80 percent between 2003 and 2017, rising to more than a quarter of a million people.

-“For years and decades NoVa was a much more homogenous population,” Siegel said.
+“For years and decades, NoVa was a much more homogenous population,” Siegel said.
 “But now what we’re hearing constantly is that Jewish parents and their children are struggling to handle issues related to accommodations for their religious observance.”

 School officials are not legally allowed to close schools for religious reasons, given the constitutional separation of church and state.
 But they can grant individual children time off for religious celebrations, and many school systems — including Fairfax — have policies that ask teachers to be flexible and lenient in that regard.